tsamsonov/grwat/cran-comments.md

 ## Corrections according to CRAN issue raised by Brian Ripley

 In a response to the CRAN note received on 2023-10-15 from Brian Ripley via e-mail I fixed the issue with non-ASCII characters in package examples and tests.
-Deadline was 2023-10-29.
+Deadline is 2023-10-29.

 ## Change of maintainer's e-mail address